 Forget personalized shot glasses and pint glasses—chances are, your guests already have more than enough of both.
 A copper Moscow mule mug is unique but still functional.

-Get the look: Kitchen Science copper mugs (set of eight), $55, Amazon
+Get the look: Kitchen Science copper mugs (set of six), $45, Amazon

-Caramel-covered apples are one of the best wedding favor ideas if you're getting married in the fall.
+Caramel-covered apples are one of the best wedding favor ideas if you're getting married in the fall and want to surprise your guests with additional sweet treats.

 Get the look: OrangeUmbrellaCo "Appley Ever After" wedding stickers, from $7, Etsy